myparcelnl/developer/src/getting-started/readme.md

 ---
 title: Get started with MyParcel
 sidebar: none
+languages:
+- nl: aan-de-slag
 ---

 You've come to the right place to create a connection with MyParcel.
 No matter what connection you need, we're here to help you make it easier.
 Here are all the ways you can make a connection with MyParcel and your webshop.

 ## Create a MyParcel account